fluxo-js/fluxo/README.md

 The `on` method accepts two arguments, the first is an array of events names and the second is the callback.

-To cancel the event subscription you can invoke the returned canceler on the event subscription.
+To cancel the event subscription, you can invoke the returned canceler on the event subscription.

 ```js